himanshuo/life-of-learning/articles/parallel/lecture_13.md

 This is a simple static work distribution with no communication.

 ##### Circuit satisfiability
-Circuit satisfiability is NP-complete
-No known algorithms to solve in polynomial time
+Circuit satisfiability is NP-complete.
+There are no known algorithms to solve in polynomial time.
+We find through exhaustive search of all possible solutions.

-We seek all solutions
-We find through exhaustive search
-16 inputs  65,536 combinations to test
+16 inputs -> 65,536 combinations to test

 ![](lecture_13-images/9be1320487e1e8b575ce229076ba71eb.png)
-this is pleasingly parallel
+  * this is pleasingly parallel

+##### Solution using cyclic (interleaved) allocation
+assume p processes
+each process gets every pth piece of work.
+For example,
+* p0: 0,5,10
+* p1: 1,6,11
+* p2: 2,7
+* p3: 3,8
+* p4: 4,9

 ### Homework 4